haiku/website/content/blog/pulkomandy/2017-02-28_haiku_monthly_activity_report_february_2017.md

 a specific architecture.
 This is used by the package buildbots as they need the generic "package" tool, but nothing arch specific.

-hudinger reworked the layout of Tracker info window, to fix some overlapped text depending on font and font size.
+humdinger reworked the layout of Tracker info window, to fix some overlapped text depending on font and font size.

 axeld fixed a memory leak in bfs.